 - 1 finely chopped Green chilly

-- 1 tablespoon urad dal soaked in water and drained
+- 1 tbsp. urad dal soaked in water and drained

 - Heat oil in a pan and add the tempering ingredients and let it splutter.